stanford-cnjc/cnjcx-course-materials/week1_commandline/cnjcx_week1_recap.md

     $ which vim # same story here check for program location
     ```

-    - if you see `vim not found`, keep that in min.
-We will show you how to download
+    - if you see `vim not found`, keep that in mind.
+We will show you how to
-    it in the next below.
+      download it in the next below.
 See step 6 after step 4.
-    - if you see a path, then great!
-You may see `/user/local/bin/vim` or `/usr/bin/vim`
+    - if you see a path, then you already have it!
+You may see
+      `/user/local/bin/vim` or `/usr/bin/vim`.

-4. Introducing you to your package manager.
+4. Introducing you to your package manager:

+    Package managers help a developer download command line programs that
+    did not come pre-installed on their machine.
+Getting and managing packages
+    will be _critical for python devlopment_.

     **For MacOS**

-    A package manager helps a developer download command line
-    programs that didn't come pre-installed on their machine.
+    Homebrew is the best way (we know of) to get and manage packages on a Mac.
-    If you would like to learn more you can read about it
+    If you would like to learn more you can read about it directly from
-    directly from [Homebrew][hblink].
-On a Mac, Homebrew is the best way (we know of) to
-    get and manage the packages that will fuel your command line, _including
-    those we will need for python development._
+    [Homebrew][hblink].
+Once you have Homebrew you will have access to the
+    **`brew`** command.

     **Before we meet next week** you should download Homebrew.
 Downloading
-    homebrew is simple.
-Run the following in your terminal. _Remember: the `$`
+    Homebrew is simple.
+Run the following in your terminal. _Remember: If you are
+    copy-pasting, the leading `$`
     is there to orient you, don't type that :)_

     ```bash